spacetelescope/nirspec_pipe_testing_tool/README.md

-**II.-** If you work outside the internal network, i.e. in the visitors network or at home, you also want to set the environment variables listed at: https://innerspace.stsci.edu/pages/viewpage.action?pageId=123011558 via terminal or add them to your .profile (or equivalent) file.
+**II.-** If you work outside the internal network, i.e. in the visitors network or at home, you also want to set the environment variables listed at: https://innerspace.stsci.edu/pages/viewpage.action?pageId=123011558 Set these environment variables via terminal or add them to your .profile (or equivalent) file.
 These changes will not affect your work while working with the internal network at ST.

 **III.-** A brief description of what each pipeline step does, as well as a brief description of all the pytests implemented in the tool, the tests that are still in concept phase, and